ECCC-MSC/open-data/docs-dev/faq/readme_en.md

 The other product is on a provincial/territorial basis.
 One file contains stations of only one province or territory.
 Not all the stations are included in this product.
 The documentation is here:

 [https://dd.meteo.gc.ca/observations/doc/README_observations.txt](https://dd.meteo.gc.ca/observations/doc/README_observations.txt)

+## How often are the observational data collected by province and territory refreshed?

+The provincial summary files are updated 6 times per hour, but the simple fact that we update them does not necessarily mean that any of the stations in the summary file have updated their data since the last run.

+We update the observations on an hourly (not minute-by-minute) basis for each station at the beginning of the hour, but another update (called a "special obs" or "speci") within the hour is also possible if the observer feels that there has been a change large enough to warrant an update.

+It is possible, for example, that the 1614Z file may not contain observations different from those in 1611Z, so the user should not always expect changes in values for an individual station within the hour.

+We present only the data we obtain and, in this case, most stations report only once per hour.

 ## Can I have buoys data?